jsong00505/Jsong-Study-Udacity/udacity-vr-nanodegree/hw1-jsong/README.md

 * Assets: Assets of this project.
 I deleted Plugin and GoogleVR folder, so you might need to those plugins.
 * Build: APK file I built.
 * ProjectSettings: Setting files.
-* Screenshot: Screenshots I took.
+* Screenshots: Screenshots I took.

 ## How it works